BenRogersWPG/WebSearch/README.md

 ## Future Development Ideas and To-dos 📝

 - If selected text is a URL, open it directly or run it through PageSpeed Insights
+- **[IN PROGRESS]** Investigate adding autocomplete engine to manual entry
 - Examine performance analysis of code to find potential optimizations
+- Use native browser opening to prevent external URL prompts
 - Add setting to disable information messages when searching
-- Investigate adding autocomplete engine to manual entry
 - Streamline extension by reducing dependancies
 - Add more GIFs to demo the extension usage
 - Translate the extension to other languages